-Indicator #7 (Activities negatively affecting biodiversity-sensitive areas), complemented by indicator #14 of Table 2 (Natural species and protected areas): these two indicators send a signal that activities in biodiversity-sensitive areas without appropriate mitigation measures might occur.
-Companies for which this is confirmed are deemed to significantly harm the objective of protection and restoration of impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+- Indicator #7 (Activities negatively affecting biodiversity-sensitive areas), complemented by indicator #14 of Table 2 (Natural species and protected areas): these two indicators send a signal that activities in biodiversity-sensitive areas without appropriate mitigation measures might occur.
+Companies for which this is confirmed are deemed to significantly harm the objective of protection and restoration of biodiversity and ecosystems.
+The detailed process for confirming excluded companies is provided in the PAI policy.